mylesagray/blog/content/now/index.md

 ## Music

 My latest fascination is vinyl.
-I've become one of those unapologetic hipsters who buys new music on vinyl from bands I really aprecciate in order to support them, and man, it's just amazing how that needle works. _Still plays the record through a wireless sound system._
+I've become one of those unapologetic hipsters who buys new music on vinyl from bands I really appreciate in order to support them, and man, it's just amazing how that needle works. _Still plays the record through a wireless sound system._

 The _tous les jours_ right now is: